-- Befriend the Quran: The relationship between Ramadan and the Quran is exemplified repeatedly within the Quran itself and the Sunnah of Prophet Muhammad (S).
-As Allah swt states, “The month of Ramadan in which was revealed the Qur’an, a guidance for the people and clear proofs of guidance and criterion.”
-[2:185] The amount of in-person and online classes offered to a diverse range of learners specialized in Quran recitation, memorization, and tafseer do not allow any one to have an excuse to not have the Quran be a part of their daily living.
+- Befriend the Quran: The relationship between Ramadan and the Quran is exemplified repeatedly within the Quran itself and the Sunnah of the Prophet Muhammad ﷺ.
+As Allah ﷻ states, “The month of Ramadan in which was revealed the Qur’an, a guidance for the people and clear proofs of guidance and criterion” (2:185).
+The number of classes offered to a diverse range of learners specialized in Quran recitation, memorization, and Tafseer does not allow anyone to have an excuse not to have the Quran be a part of their daily living.
 There are no excuses for a person not to become a life-long student of the Quran in this age of accessibility.
 Make listening to the Quran a habit every morning on your way to school or work as you would make it a habit to listen to other things.
 Enroll in a Quran class to learn how to recite or advance in your recitation.
-Attend a weekly halaqa to gain new understanding and wisdoms of this miracle Allah swt has bestowed upon the Ummah of Muhammad (S).
+Attend a weekly halaqa to gain new understanding and wisdom of this miracle Allah ﷻ has bestowed upon the Ummah of Muhammad ﷺ.

-- Make Dua’a: During Ramadan we also become accustomed to making du’a’ and speaking to Allah swt especially during nightly prayers.
-This is a highly recommended form of worship to maintain throughout the year and serves as an act of humility and submission to our Creator swt.
-Allah swt states, “And your Lord says, “Call upon Me; I will respond to you.”
-Indeed, those who disdain My worship will enter Hell [rendered] contemptible.”
-[40:60] What greater promise can we receive from Allah swt than the one illustrated in the verse?
-Learning and reciting the different supplications detailed in the Quran and Sunnah daily is a great habit to maintain such as the supplications upon waking, before sleeping, before eating, etc.
+- Make Dua’a: During Ramadan, we also become accustomed to making du’a’ and speaking to Allah ﷻ, especially during nightly prayers.
+This is a highly recommended form of worship to maintain throughout the year and serves as an act of humility and submission to our Creator ﷻ.
+Allah ﷻ states, “And your Lord says, “Call upon Me; I will respond to you.”
+Indeed, those who disdain My worship will enter Hell [rendered] contemptible” (40:60).
+What greater promise can we receive from Allah ﷻ than the one illustrated in this verse?
+Learning and reciting the different supplications detailed in the Quran and Sunnah daily is a great habit to maintain, such as the supplications upon waking, before sleeping, before eating, etc.

-I pray that we can use these tools that Allah swt has equipped us with during the month of Ramadan to maintain our spiritual momentum and productivity throughout the year.
+I pray that we can use these tools that Allah ﷻ has equipped us with during the month of Ramadan to maintain our spiritual momentum and productivity throughout the year.